 The fagottina della Bella Rosina are lesser known agnolotti of Piedmontese cuisine.
 These are filled with fondue and were created in honor of Rosa Vercellana, the morganatic wife of the Savoy King Victor Emmanuel II.

 Another pasta typical of Piemontese cuisine is tajarin.
-Also known as tagliarini or tagliolini, tajarin are fresh egg pasta noodles made predominantly with egg yolks.
+Also known as tagliarini or tagliolini, tajarin is fresh egg pasta noodles made predominantly with egg yolks.
 Typically served as tajarin al tartufo bianco d’Alba, the pasta is flavored with butter, pepper, and freshly grated white truffles.
-You’ll also find tajarin served with a salsiccia di Bra ragù made from a traditional beef sausage hailing from Bra in Cuneo.
-When not cooked in the sauce for tajarin, salsiccia di Bra is eaten raw and is tied to the area’s Jewish community, who did not eat pork.
+You’ll also find tajarin served with a salsiccia di Bra ragù made from a traditional beef sausage from Bra in Cuneo.
+When not cooked in the sauce for tajarin, salsiccia di Bra is eaten raw and is tied to the area’s Jewish community, which does not eat pork.

 Another regional favorite, brasato al Barolo, marinates beef with onions, carrots, celery, herbs, spices, and Barolo wine: